Associate Professor of Christian Formation & Ministry

 - Czechoslovak Society for Arts and Science

-- Evangelical Theological Society-Spiritual Formation and Sanctification planning committee
+- Evangelical Theological Society-design leadership for Spiritual Formation and Sanctification sessions

 - Spiritual Directors International

-Puritan mysticism and contemplative spirituality, eighteenth–century Evangelical spirituality, history of Christian spirituality, history of the devotional reading of Scripture, and spirituality of worship.
+Puritan mysticism and contemplative spirituality, eighteenth–century Evangelical spirituality, history of Christian spirituality, history of the devotional reading of Scripture.

 Books and Chapters in Books

-“The Puritan and Pietistic Traditions” in A Guide to Christian Spiritual Classics.
+"The Puritan and Pietistic Traditions" in Reading the Christian Spiritual Classics: A Guide for Evangelicals.
 Edited by Jamin Goggin and Kyle Strobel.
-Downers Grove, IL: InterVarsity Press, forthcoming, 2013.
+Downers Grove, IL: Intervarsity Press, 2013, pp. 273-299.

 Soul Recreation: The Contemplative-Mystical Piety of Puritanism.
 Eugene, OR: Pickwick Publications, 2012.